MichaelASardaryzadeh/COVID-19/README.md

 THe Final Group Project.
-Collaborators are Allison WOng and Afshin Sardaryzadeh
+Collaborators are Allison Wong and Afshin Sardaryzadeh.